rails/rails/guides/source/install_ruby_on_rails.md

 A "gem" in Ruby is a self-contained package of a library or Ruby program.
 We can use Ruby's `gem` command to install the latest version of Rails and its dependencies from [RubyGems.org](https://rubygems.org).

-Run the following to install the latest Rails and make it available in your terminal:
+Run the following command to install the latest Rails and make it available in your terminal:

 ```bash
 $ gem install rails